 However, all efforts to approve these bills became futile, but they did not lose all hope.

-In 2017, they finally passed online gambling legislation, but as you can see, the journey towards the iGaming legalization in Pennsylvania hasn’t been a smooth ride.
-On October 30th, Wolf late signed an unlimited budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online betting.
+In 2017, they finally passed online gambling legislation, but as you can see, the journey towards legalization in Pennsylvania hasn’t been a smooth ride.
+On October 30th, Wolf late signed an unlimited budget which added HB 271 into the law, and PA became the fourth state in the US to legalize online gambling.

 On May 14th, 2018, things took a complete turn in PA and across the country when the Supreme Court of the United States struck down the PASPA (Professional and Amateur Sports Protection Act).
 The PASPA was a federal ban on sports betting that had taken effect in 1992 across the country.
 Finally, there was room to regulate online sports betting in whichever way each state saw fit!

 Because online casinos can operate in Pennsylvania, many other casinos can’t wait to have a bite at the PA market.
 But then again, it is not that straightforward to start an online casino because there are protocols to adhere to.
 The following are some quick facts you should know about what operators have to abide by getting a gambling license in PA.